BluesBlues213/projection-onto-dipole-fields/README.md

 Outputs corrected phase image (NPhase), the estimated background field (J), and the conjugate gradient L2 norm residuals (R).
 Inputs of the raw phase data with artifact (data), mask of the image (mask) and number of iterations (N).

 # Result
-Example result in edf_total.png shows the raw phase image, the field which was estimated and then removed, the conjugate gradient convergence pattern with N=20, and the correct phase image.
+Example result in results_figure.pdf shows the raw phase image, the field which was estimated and then removed, the conjugate gradient convergence pattern with N=20, and the correct phase image.
 The data and mask files used in this example are in the file example_data.mat

 # Motivation & Theory